 Based on the current forecast, the Agency will need rate adjustments through 2025.
-While the rate adjustments are slightly higher than previously forecast, they are mostly consistent with the Agency's prior plan and the 2018 Rate Study.
+While the average rate adjustments over the next five-year period are higher than previously forecast, they are mostly consistent with the Agency's prior plan and the 2018 Rate Study.
 The higher rate adjustments are largely driven by higher repairs and replacements expense than previously budgeted and unplanned expenses during the last two years.
+The uncertainty surrounding the necessary level of ongoing repairs and replacements expense combined with lower reserves resulting from unplanned expenses (Replenish Big Bear and repairs and replacements), would justify a higher rate adjustment at this time; however, due to the current COVID-19 situation and the associated economic uncertainty, the Governing Board is directing a lower rate adjustment.
 During last year's budget process, the following was noted: